A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

 \section{Overview of the Technical Approach}

-Based on the above considerations and on the shortcomings of current approaches for differentiation and integration, this study focuses on the development and implementation of a quantum algorithm for the numerical evaluation of derivatives and integrals.

 The quantum derivative algorithm presented in this paper builds on the properties of the Fourier transform and re-envisions a classical algorithm originally presented in \cite{johnson_notes_nodate, sunaina_calculating_2018}.
-Given a complex-valued integrable Lebesgue function $f: R \to \mathbb{C}$ defined on the real line such that $f \equiv f(x)$), the Fourier transform $\mathcal{F}$ of the derivative of $f(x)$ is given by \cite{kreyszig_advanced_2011}:
+Given a complex-valued integrable Lebesgue function $f: R \to \mathbb{C}$ defined on the real line such that $f \equiv f(x)$, the Fourier transform $\mathcal{F}$ of the derivative of $f(x)$ is given by \cite{kreyszig_advanced_2011}:

-where $i$ denotes the imaginary value, $i = \sqrt{\text{-}1}$, and $\omega$ takes the meaning of either the pulsation or the wavenumber depending on the nature of the independent variable (either time or space, respectively).

-By applying the inverse Fourier transform to Eq.~\eqref{eq: iOmegaF}, the function's derivative is computed purely via the application of multiplications and Fourier transform operations, that is:
+where $i = \sqrt{-1}$ denotes the imaginary unit, and $\omega$ takes the meaning of either the pulsation or the wavenumber depending on the nature of the independent variable (either time or space, respectively).
+By applying the inverse Fourier transform to Eq.~\eqref{eq: iOmegaF}, the function's derivative is computed purely via multiplication and Fourier transform operations:

-While Eq.~\eqref{eq: FiOmegaF} represents a trivial technique for analytical derivative calculation and a computationally expensive method for the classical calculation of numerical derivatives, it provides an effective blueprint for a quantum derivative algorithm.
+While Eq.~\eqref{eq: FiOmegaF} represents a trivial technique for the calculation of analytical derivatives and a computationally expensive method for the classical calculation of numerical derivatives, it provides an effective blueprint for a quantum derivative algorithm.
 In fact, the methodology described above can form the foundation of an efficient quantum derivative algorithm, given that the Quantum Fourier Transform (QFT) is, to-date, one of the most efficient quantum algorithms available.